 Through its power to connect with passion and the authentic self,

-- WordSwell works to enrich and help heal cancer patients, the elderly, our mentally ill, those in prisons, and youth in trouble;
+- WordSwell works through its programs to enrich and heal those who are injured, whether by health problems or mental illness, the elderly, the imprisoned, and youth in trouble;

-- WordSwell offers to work alongside and invigorate existing programs, creative writing in our schools, spoken word, art as therapy, creative venues for personal growth;
+- WordSwell offers to work alongside and invigorate existing programs, such as creative writing in our schools, spoken word, art as therapy, and other venues for personal growth;

-- WordSwell seeks to increase political awareness through the Poets on 9/11 anthology, inviting people in all walks of life to present honest reactions to our political situation in concert with recognized poets; to enhance our own deep connection to our culture and our planet;
+- WordSwell seeks to increase political awareness, inviting people in all walks of life to present honest reactions to our political situation in concert with recognized poets; to enhance our own deep connection to our culture and our planet, to face the global complexities of climate change, immigration and social upheaval;

 - WordSwell adds power to writers whether they are committed to healing, authenticity, personal growth, increasing writing skills, furthering a career, or enhancing social awareness.